 Outside the hospital where Pinochet died, hundreds of his supporters fought with police and attacked reporters with a hail of bottles and rocks.
-The Chilean government has announced Pinochet will not receive a state funeral but he will be buried with full military honors.
-Chilean President Michelle Bachelet has not said whether she would attend his funeral Mass.
+The Chilean government has announced Pinochet will not receive a state funeral, but he will be buried with full military honors.
+Chilean President Michelle Bachelet has not said whether she would attend his funeral mass.
 Pinochet died on December 10—International Human Rights Day.

-For the past 11 days Hezbollah has organized daily demonstrations in an effort to bring down Siniora’s government.
+For the past 11 days, Hezbollah has organized daily demonstrations in an effort to bring down Siniora’s government.

-Iraq’s President Jalal Talabani has publicly rejected the recommendations of the Iraq Study Group.
+Iraqi President Jalal Talabani has publicly rejected the recommendations of the Iraq Study Group.

-The Associated Press reports major partners in Iraq’s governing coalition are holding behind the scenes talks to oust Prime Minister Nouri al-Maliki.
-The new alliance would be reportedly led by the pro-Iranian Shiite politician Abdul-Aziz al-Hakim, who met with President Bush last week.
+The Associated Press reports major partners in Iraq’s governing coalition are holding behind-the-scenes talks to oust Prime Minister Nouri al-Maliki.
+The new alliance would reportedly be led by the pro-Iranian Shiite politician Abdul Aziz al-Hakim, who met with President Bush last week.

 The Iraqi government has moved closer to passing a new oil law that is expected to trigger the start of massive private development of the country’s oil fields.
 Dow Jones Newswires obtained a copy of the draft hydrocarbon law.
 It recommends the government sign production sharing agreements with foreign oil companies to develop Iraq’s oil fields.
-An Iraqi oil ministry official said that the new law proposes allowing—for the first time—local and international companies to carry out oil exploration in Iraq.
-During the rule of Saddam Hussein exploration activities used to be carried out only by the government.
+An Iraqi Oil Ministry official said that the new law proposes allowing—for the first time—local and international companies to carry out oil exploration in Iraq.
+During the rule of Saddam Hussein, exploration activities used to be carried out only by the government.

-In other Iraq news, Sunni leaders are accusing the U.S. military of carrying out an attack in the town of Ishaqi that killed 17 civilians including six women and five children.
-The U.S. military maintained that the attack killed 20 suspected al Qaeda militants.
+In other Iraq news, Sunni leaders are accusing the U.S. military of carrying out an attack in the town of Ishaqi that killed 17 civilians, including six women and five children.
+The U.S. military maintained that the attack killed 20 suspected al-Qaeda militants.

-In Washington, a Republican Senator who once strongly backed the invasion of Iraq, now says the war effort is "absurd" and "may even be criminal."
+In Washington, a Republican senator who once strongly backed the invasion of Iraq now says the war effort is "absurd" and "may even be criminal."
 Gordon Smith of Oregon made the comments during a speech on the floor of the Senate on Friday.

-In other news from the region, Israel has blocked a United Nations fact-finding mission to the Gaza Strip that was supposed to have been led by Nobel Laureate Archbishop Desmond Tutu.
+In other news from the region, Israel has blocked a United Nations fact-finding mission to the Gaza Strip that was supposed to have been led by Nobel laureate Archbishop Desmond Tutu.
 Tutu was scheduled to investigate the killings of 19 civilians in the northern Gaza town of Beit Hanoun.
 Israel refused to grant Tutu the necessary travel clearance.

-On Sunday the Bangladeshi economist Muhammad Yunus accepted the Nobel Peace Prize for his pioneering program of giving micro-credit loans to the poor.
+On Sunday, the Bangladeshi economist Muhammad Yunus accepted the Nobel Peace Prize for his pioneering program of giving micro-credit loans to the poor.
 In his acceptance speech, Yunus said that peace is inextricably linked to poverty and that poverty is a threat to peace.
 He also criticized the Bush administration’s so-called war on terror.

 Muhammad Yunus is the first Nobel winner from Bangladesh.

 Nine former prisoners held in Iraq and Afghanistan are attempting to sue outgoing Defense Secretary Donald Rumsfeld and other senior Army leaders for authorizing torture.
-On Friday lawyers from the ACLU and Human Rights First appeared before the U.S. District Court in Washington to argue that the lawsuit should be allowed to proceed.
+On Friday, lawyers from the ACLU and Human Rights First appeared before the U.S. District Court in Washington to argue that the lawsuit should be allowed to proceed.
 The former prisoners allege that they were beaten to the point of unconsciousness, mutilated, stabbed, urinated on, endured mock executions and other abuses.
 Government attorneys have argued the lawsuit should be dismissed.
-Meanwhile Donald Rumsfeld met with staffers at the Pentagon on Friday to say goodbye.
+Meanwhile, Donald Rumsfeld met with staffers at the Pentagon on Friday to say goodbye.

-On Saturday Rumsfeld made a surprise trip to Iraq.
+On Saturday, Rumsfeld made a surprise trip to Iraq.

-Meanwhile Kofi Annan is reportedly preparing to criticize the Bush administration’s human rights record during a farewell speech today in Missouri.
+Meanwhile, Kofi Annan is reportedly preparing to criticize the Bush administration’s human rights record during a farewell speech today in Missouri.
 According to USA Today, Annan will accuse the administration of trying to secure the United States from terrorism in part by dominating other nations through force, committing human rights abuses and taking military action without broad international support.
-According to one UN historian, Annan’s remarks will be the harshest criticism of the United States ever dealt by an outgoing UN secretary general.
+According to one U.N. historian, Annan’s remarks will be the harshest criticism of the United States ever dealt by an outgoing U.N. secretary-general.

-On Sunday rallies were held around the world to mark International Human Rights Day.
+On Sunday, rallies were held around the world to mark International Human Rights Day.
 At the United Nations, Human Rights High Commissioner Louise Arbour said that poverty should be considered a violation of human rights.

 In Philadelphia, hundreds of supporters of death row prisoner and activist Mumia Abu-Jamal rallied on Saturday to mark the 25th anniversary of his arrest for the murder of police officer Daniel Faulkner.
-Abu Jamal was convicted for the killing in 1982 but has repeatedly proclaimed his innocence.
+Abu-Jamal was convicted for the killing in 1982 but has repeatedly proclaimed his innocence.
 Amnesty International and other groups have criticized the fairness of his trial and have called for him to be retried.
 His case has been taken up by anti-death penalty critics around the world.

 And new details have emerged about the death of Princess Diana.
 The Observer newspaper of London reports that the CIA was bugging Diana’s telephone conversations on the night of her death.
 The surveillance operation was conducted without the approval of the British security services.
 CBS News reported that it has long been rumored that her work as an anti-land mine campaigner brought her to the attention of the CIA.
-The Observer said the revelations raises fresh questions over transatlantic agreements on intelligence-sharing.
+The Observer said the revelations raise fresh questions over transatlantic agreements on intelligence sharing.
 The transcripts of the phone calls reportedly did not contain any material that might help explain her death.